-The information below will tell you everything you need to know about Medicare coverage for allergy testing, shots, and medication.
+The information below will tell you everything you need about Medicare coverage for allergy testing, shots, and medication.

 Allergy tests will have coverage since they are part of the “clinical diagnostic laboratory services” category.
 Part B will cover your allergy testing when your physician prescribes an allergy test that’s medically necessary and has documentation to prove it.
 Your physician may need to prove this test is part of a Medicare-approved treatment plan.

 Medicare won’t cover some allergy tests.
-You can talk to your doctor and Medicare to understand more about how tests will be covered.
+You can talk to your doctor and Medicare to understand how tests will be covered.

 For the most part, Medicare will cover skin procedures, blood testing procedures, and food challenge testing.
-It’s best to talk to your doctor about your symptoms to discuss which tests make the most sense for your situation.
+It’s best to talk to your doctor about your symptoms to discuss which tests make the most sense.

 If the skin test comes back negative, blood testing could be something your doctor recommends.

-Regarding coverage, Medicare wants to see that the treatment program is effective and safe.
+Regarding coverage, Medicare wants to ensure the treatment program is effective and safe.
 Also, the duration of treatments must be Medicare-compliant.

 Talk to your doctor about treatment options for you.

 Allergy shots will have coverage if your doctor says they are medically necessary.
 When Medicare agrees to cover the allergy shot, you’re still responsible for 20% of the cost after you meet your Part B deductible.